-Stories and Solutions from the Mountains
+Stories and Solutions from the Mountains EVENT REPORT

-EVENT REPORT

-Just and Sustainable Climate Futures: Stories and Solutions from community-Mountains highlighted approaches climate based to adaptation, mitigation and sustainable mountain development.
-Participants from mountains worldwide brought their lived experience, research, knowledges, and stories about restoration of environments mountain and communities.
+Just and Sustainable Climate Futures: Stories and Solutions from the Mountains highlighted communitybased approaches to climate adaptation, mitigation and sustainable mountain development.
+Participants from mountains worldwide contributed their lived experience, research, knowledges, and stories about restoration of mountain environments and Communities.

-Katie Kamelamela, Assistant Professor at ASU and Mountain Sentinels Fellow, and Jacob Stewart, Mountain Sentinels Community Director, led the event which was hosted at the JustNorth Pavilion at UNFCCC COP28 and attended by 18 mountain folks.
+Katie Kamelamela, Assistant Professor at Arizona State University and Mountain Sentinels Fellow, and Jacob Stewart, Mountain Sentinels Community Director, organized the event in observation of UN International Mountain Day (Dec 11).
+It was hosted at the JustNorth Pavilion at UNFCCC COP28.